-Bill Hosko (39) is an architectural illustrator and painter who lives a life among the tall buildings of downtown St Paul and another under the immense sky of northeast Montana.
-Complex and simple?
-Bill does not believe so.
+Bill Hosko (39) is an architectural illustrator and painter who lives a life among the tall buildings of downtown Saint Paul and another under the immense sky of northeast Montana.

 Almost weekly Bill travels fifteen hours overnight by train between two different worlds.
 Leaving the train behind in northeast Montana, he drives his old Ford pickup an hour north to Lonesome Prairie, an 1800's era homestead he built for himself and his 'family', a ragtag band of adopted/rescued animals.
 They include eight goats, five chickens, three cats, two horses, and two dogs.
 They live atop a windswept ridge overlooking the Canadian Border.

 Those high northern grasslands are his favorite landscapes on earth.
 He never tires of the winds, the early season snows, or the late season snows, such as this year’s latest snowfall, May 25th!
 Fantastic summer afternoon storms can be seen hours in advance and hours after they have passed in the clear evening twilight.
 Ethereal and beautiful the Northern Lights are a frequent and welcome occurrence.
-When people believe there is nothing to see or do there, Bill will smile.
-For him ways to pass the time are plentiful, and visions of beauty are everywhere, if one is willing to look.
+When people believe there is nothing to see or do there Bill will smile, for ways to pass the time are plentiful, and visions of beauty are everywhere.

 Lonesome Prairie has five small buildings in a tight formation for protection against strong winter storms.
 The house has three rooms and no electricity or plumbing.
 Bill will tell you he does have running water; he runs and gets it.
 Cooking and bathing water are heated on a small wood stove and when nature calls, it is an outhouse with a rather grand view of Canada.
 Two structures house feed for the animals, tools and six thirty gallon water barrels.
 The last small building, a barn, is a happy 'cooperative' for the animals.